Eleanor Harrald

 My friend, Sister Marquis being in charge of the ward opposite, and how we used to vie with each other, to see whose ward would be the most attractive.
 She often had me beaten.

-Eleanor Harrald, in Nursing: 150 years of Caring, p 44
+Eleanor Harrald, in Nursing: 150 years of Caring

-A year later, Eleanor was transferred to Adelaide Ward, an 18 bed male surgical ward, with Dr Anstey Giles and Dr C Todd as Honorary Surgeons.
+One year later, Eleanor was transferred to Adelaide Ward, a male surgical ward with 18 beds.
+Honorary Surgeons Dr. Anstey Giles and Dr. C Todd were in charge.

 Aspetic treatment had not then started in hospital.
 It was all antiseptic… The sister of the ward to which the patient belonged, attended the operation, and taking charge of sponges and dressings, which had previously been prepared for sterilisation.

-Eleanor Harrald, in Nursing: 150 years of Caring, p 45
+Eleanor Harrald, in Nursing: 150 years of Caring

-In 1906, Eleanor was again transferred, this time to Theatre Wards.
-The male and female wards had six beds each and were kept only for those patients who needed special attention while recovering from major operations.
-Here, Eleanor stayed until the outbreak of World War I.
+Eleanor was transferred once more in 1906, this time to Theatre Wards.
+These wards had six beds each for both male and female patients, reserved for those who required special care while recovering from major surgeries.
+Eleanor remained here until the onset of World War I.

 Eleanor Harrald, in Nursing: 150 years of caring